-Professor Jeffrey Brooks, the Preis & Roy Director of Advocacy and Professional Practice, and representatives of the Moot Court and Trial Advocacy Boards will be present at the meeting to explain the various program offerings, describe how students can sign up to participate in these events, and otherwise answer questions.
-Students can also visit the Boards’ websites for additional information (mootcourt.law.lsu.edu and trialadvocacy.law.lsu.edu), and can “like” the Boards’ Facebook pages (facebook.com/LSULawTrialAdvocacyBoard and facebook.com/LSULawMootCourtBoard) to receive updates on various Advocacy Programs events.
+Professor Jeffrey Brooks, the Preis & Roy Director of Advocacy and Professional Practice, and representatives of the Moot Court and Trial Advocacy Boards will be present at the meeting to explain the various program offerings, describe how students can sign up to participate in the many Advocacy Program events scheduled for the fall semester, discuss the tryout processes for traveling competition teams, and otherwise answer questions.
+Students can also visit the Advocacy Programs website, advocacy.law.lsu.edu, for information on this semester’s offerings, competition case files, and a calendar of upcoming events.

 Questions about the interest meeting should be directed to Prof. Brooks at email@example.com.